-- 1. The term ...... denotes the web of physical and biological systems and processes of which humans are one element. - 2.
-Ecology has been modified by Social Action. (correct the sentence) - 4.
-Environmental crises have their roots in ...... - 5.
-The science of water and its flows is ..... - 6.
-Green house is also called a ..... - 7.
-Waste materials in fluid forms produced from industrial process are called ...... - 8. ..... are Natural underground formations in the geology of a region where water gets stored. - 9.
-The industry responsible for the industrial Disaster in Bhopal .....
+- 1. The term denotes the web of physical and biological systems and processes of which humans are one element. - 2.
+Social environments emerge from the interaction between and - 3.
+Environmental crises have their roots in - 4.
+Green house is also called a - 5. are Natural underground formations in the geology of a region where water gets stored.